AmreshSinha/sshot/CONTRIBUTING.md

 And as always you can open an issue or ping me up on mail if you have any problem: [amresh@duck.com](mailto:amresh@duck.com)

+## Security, Privacy & Speed

+Make sure your implementation don't have any security flaws, or violates any Privacy and is fast enough!

+We will be more than happy to help you with your implementation if you are stuck somewhere or need any guidance! 🤗

+## Dependencies

+While working on any implementation please avoid introducing new dependencies to sshot.
+We know that a dependency can cut the amount of work needed in implementation and can make it less time consuming.
+But it can add security issues or any other vital issue.

+If you are still thinking to add one then make sure it has a nice reputation, has a vital usecase for the implementation and has the least possible chance of risk.

+## Tests

+Currently there aren't any tests.
+We will be more than happy if you add some!

+## Other ways to help!

+- Incorporating in your Blog
+- Incorporating in any of your Project
+- Sending Feedbacks
+- Discussing on New Ideas
+- Fixing and Improving Documentation
+- Helping someone with their issue